 We’re here to help you narrow the selection down with a Norway scenic routes map showcasing 18 specially chosen roads.

-These award-winning trips received the prestigious National Scenic Routes designation from the Norwegian government, as “18 drives through the most beautiful nature Norway can offer“.
+Each of these award-winning trips has received the prestigious National Scenic Routes designation from the Norwegian government, as “18 drives through the most beautiful nature Norway can offer“.

 There is no single “ultimate Norway road trip”, in our opinion (they’re all pretty great)… Though if you somehow manage to do all of those above, that might come close.

 Each route through Norway brings its own challenges and delights.